-The Hamilton County racial demographics for predominant ethnicities for 2018 (most current available from US Census Bureau) of Hamilton County (based on the Vintage 2018 Population Estimates Program) are White only (not Hispanic or Latino) 71.0%; Black only 19.4%; Asian only 2.1%; and Latino/Hispanic only 5.9%.
-The racial demographics of the City of Chattanooga (based on the 2018 American Community Survey- 5 year estimates) for predominant ethnicities are: White only (not Hispanic or Latino) 56.6%, Black only 32.6%, Asian only 2.4%, and Latino/Hispanic only 6.1%.
+The Hamilton County racial demographics for predominant ethnicities for 2019 (most current available from US Census Bureau) of Hamilton County (based on the Vintage 2019 Population Estimates Program) are White only (not Hispanic or Latino) 70.9%; Black only 19.3%; Asian only 2.2%; and Latino/Hispanic only 6.0%.
+The racial demographics of the City of Chattanooga (based on the 2019 American Community Survey- 5 year estimates) for predominant ethnicities are: White only (not Hispanic or Latino) 57.3%, Black only 31.4%, Asian only 2.7%, and Latino/Hispanic only 6.3%.
 The Census Bureau cautions against comparisons of geographic area racial demographics because of the methodology differences in data sources.

-The 2018 Small Area Income and Poverty Estimates (SAIPE) on the US Census Bureau website estimates the poverty in Hamilton County for 2018 as 13.0%.
-The poverty estimate for the City of Chattanooga is 18.8% based on the 2018 American Community Survey 5-year estimates.
+The 2019 Small Area Income and Poverty Estimates (SAIPE) on the US Census Bureau website estimates the poverty in Hamilton County for 2019 as 12.7%.
+The poverty estimate for the City of Chattanooga is 17.6% based on the 2019 American Community Survey 5-year estimates.
 Neither estimation of poverty is comparable to other geographic level poverty estimates because of the methodology differences in data sources.

-The Clovid-19 pandemic in 2020 increased unemployment and poverty in both the City of Chattanooga and Hamilton County.
+The Covid-19 pandemic in 2020 increased unemployment and poverty in both the City of Chattanooga and Hamilton County.
 Large industrial employers, retail stores, restaurants, and nail/hair salons were forced to shut down for the pandemic shelter in place.
 The temporary or permanent loss of employment affected the most vulnerable populations.

 The Chattanooga-Hamilton County CBSA is composed of Hamilton, Marion, and Sequatchie counties in Tennessee and Catoosa, Dade, and Walker Counties in Georgia.
-The US Census Bureau's 2019 population estimate for the CBSA is 565,194 with an estimated increase of 4,401 over the estimate for 2018.
-Hamilton County is the most urbanized county in the CBSA.
+The US Census Bureau's 2019 population estimate (most recent available) for the CBSA is 565,194 with an estimated increase of 4,401 over the estimate for 2018.
+Hamilton is the most urbanized county in the CBSA.
 The other counties are more rural.